rodricios/autocomplete/README.md

 If you've found this readable and informative, please consider putting on the goofiest face and reading this to your kids, if you have any :) If you do, please send me your thoughts on the experience.

 I'm only interested in lowering the barrier to entry.
-I should have included this note since the beginning (sorry to those who undoubtedly left with a bad taste in their mouths).
+I should have included this note since the beginning (sorry to those who undoubtedly left with a bad taste in their mouth).

 You can contact me at rodrigopala91@gmail.com